apark2459/thymio-path-tracking/README.md

 # thymio-path-tracking
 ROS package for path-tracking on the Thymio II robot (wireless version).
 It contains two nodes: (1) reference.py and (2) controller.py.
-Version of Ubuntu and ROS distribution used were Ubuntu 20.04 and ROS Melodic.
+Version of Ubuntu and ROS distribution used were Ubuntu 20.04 and ROS Noetic.
 OptiTrack motion capture system was used for localization.

 ## Contents of the package